msull/EditGuru/README.md

 eg "create a new feature module named 'user_authentication' with standard files: __init__.py, models.py, views.py, and tests/test_*.py files.
 Add basic boilerplate code in each" -f

 # File Listing: Use current directory for operations
-eg "please create subdirs and organize the images in this folder" --use-cwd
+eg "please create subdirs and organize the files in this folder" --use-cwd
 ```

 ## Features in Detail